To Lighten Your Load, Share the Burden of Breast Cancer

 All the pink we see in October for Breast Cancer Awareness Month is akin to the burden a woman faces when diagnosed with the disease.
 Like those little pink ribbons, breast cancer seems to infiltrate every aspect of a person’s life.

-“A patient going through cancer treatment is under a tremendous amount of stress,” says Jennifer Griggs, M.D., MPH, director of the Breast Cancer Survivorship Program at the University of Michigan Comprehensive Cancer Center.
+“A patient going through cancer treatment is under a tremendous amount of stress,” says Jennifer Griggs, M.D., MPH, director of the Breast Cancer Survivorship Program at the University of Michigan Rogel Cancer Center.

 “For many people, being diagnosed with and getting treated for cancer is the most trying thing they have faced.
 As an oncologist, I can see this burden on their faces and the weight of this worry on their shoulders.”